 minjeong learns that sometimes a one-night-stand is more than you bargained for.

-Upon arrival at the apartment building, he pulled out his wallet and handed over a couple of crisp bills to the driver, ignoring Minjeong’s protests.
+Upon arrival at the apartment building, he pulls out his wallet and hands over a couple of crisp bills to the driver, ignoring Minjeong’s protests.

 The cool night air hit her the second she stepped onto the sidewalk, sharp enough to send a shiver crawling down her spine.
 Somewhere further down the street, music spilled faintly from an open storefront, mixing with the distant blare of traffic and the low rumble of the subway beneath the pavement.